-When to Use a Blender vs. a Food Processor
+When to Use a Food Processor vs. a Blender

 Don’t pass up a great recipe because you’re missing an appliance.
-Our Test Kitchen pros explain how to make the most of your kitchen tools.
+Our Test Kitchen pros explain the food processor vs. blender debate, plus offer tips on how to make the most of your kitchen tools.

-I have a confession.
-As a former caterer, current cookbook creator and overall foodie, I have to share something: I don’t own a food processor.
+As a former caterer, current cookbook creator and overall foodie, I have a confession: I don’t own a food processor.

 Sure, I have a few blenders (from a margarita phase I went through in my 20s), but whenever I asked fellow cooks about food processors, they usually dismissed them, saying I likely didn’t need one.